How to Sleep Without Damaging Your Hair and Skin

 💆♀️ 4.
 Protect Hair Before Bed

-- Brush gently with a wooden comb before sleep
+• Brush gently with a wooden comb before bed to release tension and distribute natural oils evenly.

-- Braid loosely or twist into a soft bun
+• Braid loosely or twist into a soft bun to prevent tangling and knotting.

 🪞 5.
 Choose a Sleep Environment That Nourishes